-15. Staff reporting concerns about a colleague or other adult who works with children (Whistleblowing)
+17. Staff reporting concerns about a colleague or other adult who works with children (Whistleblowing)

-Staff who are concerned about the conduct of a colleague - including visiting professionals and volunteers - towards a pupil are undoubtedly placed in a very difficult situation.
+Staff who are concerned about the conduct of a colleague - including visiting practitioners, temporary staff, governors and volunteers - towards a pupil are undoubtedly placed in a very difficult situation.
 They may worry that they have misunderstood a situation and they will wonder whether a report could jeopardise a colleague's career.
 All staff must remember that the welfare of the child is paramount.